Australia second-quarter economic growth hits lowest in two years, Aussie dollar sinks

 "A lot of it appears to be statistical payback.
 Nevertheless, smooth out the last few quarters and it looks like we're running at somewhere around a 2.3 percent annual rate so it's a soft outcome whichever way you cut it," said Michael Blythe, chief economist at Commonwealth Bank.

-The result also fell short of the median forecast of 0.4 percent growth, and gave investors already fretting about China's slowdown an added incentive to drive the Aussie dollar to below 70 U.S. cents AUD=D4.
+The result also fell short of the median forecast of 0.4 percent growth, and gave investors already fretting about China's slowdown an added incentive to drive the Aussie dollar to below 70 U.S. cents.

 Government and household consumption were among the biggest growth contributors in the quarter.